unifly3582/flutter-whitelabel-template/README.md

     *   Upon successful verification, the user's session is established, and `currentUser` in `AuthContext` is updated.
     *   Handles loading states and displays errors.
 *   **Firebase Setup (Authentication > Sign-in method):**
+    *   **Billing Plan:** Phone Authentication requires your Firebase project to be on the Blaze (pay-as-you-go) plan for SMS delivery.
     *   Ensure the "Phone" sign-in provider is **enabled** in your Firebase project.
     *   **Authorized Domains:** For local development with reCAPTCHA, ensure `localhost` is added to the authorized domains list in Firebase Console (Authentication -> Settings -> Authorized domains).
     *   **Test Phone Numbers:** To avoid SMS costs and for easier testing during development, add test phone numbers and their corresponding OTPs in the Firebase Console (Authentication -> Settings -> Phone numbers for testing).
 For example, phone: `+11234567890`, OTP: `123456`.